Next Generation Anti Virus (NGAV) settings

 Approve process group

-By default, Advanced threat control scan is enabled.
+By default, Advanced Threat Control is enabled.

 To learn more, see Infected process.

-By default, Secured Shadow Backups scan is enabled.
+By default, Secured Shadow Backups is enabled.

 To learn more, see Using VSS backup protection on your Windows endpoints.

-By default, Enhanced EDR block mode scan is enabled.
+By default, Quarantine Infected Containers is enabled.

 Enable an initial malware and ransomware scan